Wormholes from heavy operator statistics in AdS/CFT: Heavy shell operator

 \subsection{Completing the ansatz}

-Upon identifying $E = M_-$ and $E' = M_+$, the bulk saddle-point equations \eqref{eq:bulksaddle1} and \eqref{eq:bulksaddle2} structurally reduce to the microcanonical saddle-point equations \eqref{eq:saddle1} and \eqref{eq:saddle2} in the CFT. \footnote{We have only focused on the high-temperature two-point function, which is dominated by $X$ constructed from large AdS black hole solutions.
+Upon identifying $E = M_-$ and $E' = M_+$, the bulk saddlepoint equations \eqref{eq:bulksaddle1} and \eqref{eq:bulksaddle2} structurally reduce to the microcanonical saddlepoint equations \eqref{eq:saddle1} and \eqref{eq:saddle2} in the CFT. \footnote{We have only focused on the high-temperature two-point function, which is dominated by $X$ constructed from large AdS black hole solutions.
 This will be enough to get the envelope function of the thin shell in the high-energy spectrum.} Comparing them allows to identify the value of the envelope function $f(E,E')$ for the shell operator, which must satisfy

-We note that it is therefore non-trivial that such a function $f(E,E')$ exists at all, and to a large extent \eqref{eq:cc} is a test of the consistency of the ETH ansatz \eqref{eq:randop} with the gravitational calculation.
+We note that it is therefore non-trivial that such a function $f(E,E')$ exists at all, and to a large extent \eqref{eq:cc} is a test of the consistency between the approximation \eqref{eq:twopointapprox1} and the gravitational calculation.
 Indeed, for a smooth solution of \eqref{eq:cc} to exist, its mixed second derivatives must coincide \be \partial_- \Delta \tau_+ = \partial_+ \Delta \tau_-\;. \ee Using the expressions \eqref{eq:shifttime} directly, it is straightforward to verify this relation does in fact hold in any dimension.
-We thus find that the ETH ansatz for the operator is consistent with the gravitational calculation of the two-point function in the classical limit.
+We thus find that the gravitational calculation of the two-point function is consistent with the form of \eqref{eq:randop2} for the magnitude of typical matrix elements in the microcanonical band, at leading order in the large-$N$ expansion.